 - Leaf miners

 - Spider mites

 The battle against pea plant pests and disease continues.
-The best defense as they say is offense.
+The best defense, as they say, is a good offense.
 Purchase disease free seeds and plants, practice crop rotation, control irrigation, and space plants accordingly to grow a bumper crop of healthy peas.